hanfak/topics-to-learn/testing-reading-maintaining/refactoring/code-smells.md

 #### Solution Sprawl
   - If it takes five classes to do anything useful, you might have solution sprawl.
   - Consider simplifying and consolidating your design.

+#### Global Data

+- global data is that it can be modified from anywhere in the code base, and there’s no mechanism to discover which bit of code touched it
+- most obvious form of global data is global variables, but we also see this problem with class variables and singletons.
+- Refactorings
+	- Encapsulate Variable
+		- when you have it wrapped by a function, you can start seeing where it’s modified and start to control its access
+		- Then, it’s good to limit its scope as much as possible by moving it within a class or module where only that module’s code can see it
+	- Enforce immutability
+- Global data is especially nasty when it’s mutable.

+#### Mutable Data

+- Changes to data can often lead to unexpected consequences and tricky bugs.
+	- I can update some data here, not realizing that another part of the software expects something different and now fails—a failure that’s particularly hard to spot if it only happens under rare conditions
+- Mutable data isn’t a big problem when it’s a variable whose scope is just a couple of lines
+- Refactoring
+	- Use functional programming
+		- use immutable data
+		- When updating data, return new copy of data
+		- use language that enforces this or write tests
+	-  Encapsulate Variable
+		-  to ensure that all updates occur through narrow functions that can be easier to monitor and evolve
+	-  Split Variable
+		-  If a variable is being updatedto store different things
+		-  to keep them separate and avoid the risky update
+	-  Slide Statements
+		-  move logic out of code that processes the update
+	-  Extract Function
+		-  to separate the side ­effect ­free code from anything that performs the update
+	-  Separate Query from Modifier
+		- to ensure callers don’t need to call code that has side effects unless they really need to
+	- Remove Setting Method
+		- trying to find clients of a setter helps spot opportunities to reduce the scope of a variable
+	- Replace Derived Variable with Query
+	- Combine Functions into Class or Combine Functions into Transform
+		-  to limit how much code needs to update a variable.
+	-  Change Reference to Value
+		-  If a variable contains some data with internal structure, it’s usually better to replace the entire structure rather than modify it in place

 ## Bad Code Smells Taxonmy